zachgasser/google-doc-daily-journal/README.md

 The following steps walk you through setting up the chrome extension on your machine.
 You need to do this process every time you want to add this extension to a machine.

 ## Step 1
-Go to [Github Repo](https://github.com/zachgasser/google-doc-daily-journal) and download zip.
+Scroll to the top of this page and download zip.
 ![alt text](images_for_readme/github_download_zip.png)

 ---